parallella/pal/README.md

 PAL: The Parallel Architectures Library
 ========================================

-The Parallel Architectures Library (PAL) is a free and open-source C-libary written for tiny programmable CPUs that can be found in embedded applications and massively parallel processor architectures.
+The Parallel Architectures Library (PAL) is a free and open-source C-libary written for the kind of tiny programmable CPUs that can be found in embedded applications and massively parallel processor architectures.

+We have found three main issues with existing solutions that we will try to address with the PAL library.

+* Most IPC code was written for "large" processors and is not suitable for tiny processors
+* Free and open source APIs (like math.h) is far too inefficient for parallel architectures (no vectors)
+* Hardware vendor provided math and DSP libraries come with proprietary license restrictions

 The design goals for the library are as follows: